simonmicro/Dear-Templates/Mariadb - SQL.md

 ---
-summary: Backup & restore, unlock root and some notes
+summary: Backup & restore, unlock root and some notes regarding security and preinstalled user accounts
 ---

 # Backup #